blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

-## WHILE QUESTION
+## FOR LOOP QUESTION

-1. Write a PL/SQL program to check whether the number is an Armstrong number or not.
+1. Write a PL/SQL program to display the prime numbers up to 'n'.

 **ALGORITHM**

 1. Start
-2. Read a number from the user
+2. Read the limit
-3. Initialize variables sum1 and D to zero
+3. Initialize variables
-4. Set X = A
-5. Repeat until A > 0
-   5.1.
-Calculate D = MOD(A, 10)
-   5.2.
-Calculate the sum, sum1 + (D * D * D)
-   5.3.
-Set A as A / 10
+4. Repeat loop for B = 1 to limit
+   4.1.
+Repeat loop for I = 1 to limit
+        a.
+Check if MOD(B, I) is equal to 0, then set C as C + 1
-6. Check whether sum1 is equal to X
+   4.2.
+Check if C is equal to 2, then display prime numbers
-   6.1.
-If true, display the number is Armstrong
-   6.2.
-If false, display the number is not an Armstrong
-7. Stop
+5. Stop

+---

 ## Program (FOR LOOP)